GET IN TOUCH

 Receiving a North Carolina bank levy notice is one of the most serious actions the North Carolina Department of Revenue can take against a taxpayer.
 This indicates that the department has already moved past regular billing notices and may have ordered your bank to freeze or seize funds to satisfy unpaid taxes.
+This process affects individuals and businesses that have missed payment deadlines or ignored official correspondence.

+Bank levies can result from unpaid income taxes, penalties, or interest that remained outstanding after the due date for a given tax year.
+Once an account is frozen, it disrupts payments, wages, and property transactions until the debt is cleared.
 After receiving the notice, immediate action is essential.
-Understanding your rights, the department’s procedures, and the tax relief programs available under North Carolina law can help minimize damage.
-The following sections provide detailed guidance on how to respond, what information to review, and which tax relief options may apply, including assistance for those affected by Hurricane Helene.
+Understanding your rights, the department's procedures, and the tax relief programs available under North Carolina law can help minimize damage.
+The following sections provide detailed guidance on how to respond, what information to review, and which tax relief options may apply.

 Understanding the North Carolina Bank Levy Notice